Posts

 The main road through DuPuis WMA, Florida - License our images here .
 A long dirt road travels through the DuPuis Wildlife Management Area.
 It ends at a lake with a small pier.
 It took us thirteen miles of bike ride from the equestrian campground - round-trip - for the whole tour.
 Only one vehicle encounter and a helicopter that flew over us following the road.
 The pier at the end of the road.
 The lake is nice.
 Two cormorants perched on the trees across the pier while a bunch of butterflies wandered over the grasses.
 In our previous trip there were picnic shelters here.
 Now the roofs are gone.
 Probably one of the hurricanes of Florida.
 Leftovers from a campfire among the big rocks.
 The dilapidated building of the Group Camp.
 The

-Back to DuPuis Wildlife Management Area
+Back to camping in DuPuis Wildlife Management Area

 Image